Medical expert of the article

 How is cryptosporidiosis treated?

-In case of mild or moderate disease progression and in the absence of disturbances in the immune system, cryptosporidiosis can be cured under the condition of a sufficiently high-grade diet (table No. 4) and the intake of an adequate amount of liquid (saline solutions for oral rehydration).
-In severe cases, it is advisable to carry out intravenous rehydration in accordance with the degree of dehydration.
+In mild or moderate cases and in the absence of immune system disorders, cryptosporidiosis can be cured with a sufficiently complete diet (table no. 4) and adequate fluid intake (saline solutions for oral rehydration).
+In severe cases, it is advisable to perform intravenous rehydration in accordance with the degree of dehydration.